My favourite essential oils for healthy hair growth

 Cedarwood essential oil may provoke skin irritations when used in higher concentration.
 Never ingest Cedarwood in any quantity!
 It is a very potent oil that can cause severe damage to your digestive system.
 Pregnant women should not be using Cedarwood essential oil.
 Always consult with your physician and or herbalist prior to use.

-Natural solution for healthy hair growth
+A natural solution for healthy hair growth

 Clary sage provides a natural solution for promoting healthy hair.
 It’s a general treatment that can be applied to any hair type.
 It regenerates cells and hair follicles, which ultimately leads to hair growth.
 Inject shine, lustre and bounce and enjoy healthy-looking hair.
 Keep your beautiful tresses looking stronger and longer!